RealmeUpdater/realmeupdater.github.io/pages/about.md

 It's an open-source automated script, that tracks Realme devices' official ROMs.

-It supports Global, Europe, India, Russia, and China regions.
+It supports all regions that Realme is available in.

 Here you'll find the latest updates for your device along with all old versions archive!